2nd Armored Division (United States): Initial organization

-The 2nd Armored Division was formed at Fort Benning, Georgia on July 15, 1940, by reorganizing and redesignating the Provisional Tank Brigade (the 66th Infantry Regiment (Light Tanks), 67th Infantry Regiment (Medium Tanks), and 68th Infantry Regiment (Light Tanks)).
 It was originally commanded by Major General Charles L. Scott, with Colonel George S. Patton Jr. in charge of training.
 Scott was promoted to command the I Armored Corps in November of that year, which put Patton, now a brigadier general, in command of the division.
 The division, which in February 1942 passed over to the command of Major General Willis D. Crittenberger, served with the First, Seventh, and Ninth Armies throughout the war.

-The 2nd Armored was organized as a "heavy" armored division meaning it contained two armored regiments; each regiment having two medium tank battalions and one light tank battalion, with each battalion consisting of three companies (18 tank companies total).
+In January 1942, the 2nd Armored Division was reorganized under the "heavy" armored division table of organization, which it maintained for the remainder of the war.
+The most major changes involved the disbandment of the 2nd Armored Brigade, the loss of the 68th Armored Regiment to the newly-formed 6th Armored Division, the reduction of the 14th Field Artillery Regiment to a battalion, and the addition of the 92nd Armored Field Artillery Battalion.
+Each of the division's two armored regiments contained two medium tank battalions and one light tank battalion, with each battalion consisting of three companies (18 tank companies total).
 Along with the 3rd Armored Division, it retained its organization throughout World War II–the 14 other U.S. armored divisions were reorganized as "light" armored divisions, having three tank battalions, each consisting of three medium tank companies and one light tank company (12 tank companies total).
 Both types had an infantry component of three mechanized battalions, although the heavy divisions maintained an "armored infantry regiment" organization.

 The core units of the division were the 41st Armored Infantry Regiment, the 66th Armored Regiment, the 67th Armor Regiment, the 17th Armored Engineer Battalion, the 82nd Armored Reconnaissance Battalion, and the 142nd Armored Signal Company.
 The 82nd Armored Reconnaissance Battalion was known as the "eyes and ears" of the 2nd Armored Division.

 The 2nd Armored Division had three artillery battalions: (the 14th, 78th, and 92nd).
 The division also had support units, including the 2nd Ordnance Maintenance Battalion, 2nd Supply Battalion, the 48th Armored Medical Battalion, and a band and military police platoon.
 The military police and band were tasked with headquarters defense of base operations under the banner of the 502d Adjutant General Company (502d AG).